bhardin/lunchspot/README.md

 * Start Eating and Rating!

-## To Contribute
+## Contribute

-1. Fork Project.
+1. Fork project
-2. Change Code.
+2. Create a feature branch
-3. Write unit tests.
+3. Write your code (and tests please)
-4. Make Sure all unit tests pass.
+4. Push to your branch's origin
-5. Send Pull Request.
+5. Create a Pull Request from your branch

 ## Running Local